 - The Commission provides Internal Support Services to some other government departments related to the provision of Finance, Compensation, Human Resources, Procurement, Administration and Information Technology services through Memorandums of Understanding.
 The information acquired through the assessments is shared with the clients who use the Commission’s Internal Support Services.

-The Commission’s rotational ongoing monitoring plan over the next four years, based on an annual validation of the high-risk processes and controls and related adjustments to the ongoing monitoring plan as required, is shown in the following table.
+The Commission’s multi-year monitoring plan over the next three years, based on an annual validation of the high-risk processes and controls and related adjustments to the ongoing monitoring plan as required, is shown in the following table.